Paul says of his pastoral ministry, “I magnify my office” (Romans 11:13, KJV). Pastor, do you magnify your office?

 When I came to you, brothers and sisters, I did not come proclaiming the mystery of God to you in lofty words or wisdom.
 For I decided to know nothing among you except Jesus Christ, and him crucified.
 And I came to you in weakness and in fear and in much trembling.
 My speech and my proclamation were not with plausible words of wisdom, but with a demonstration of the Spirit and of power, so that your faith might rest not on human wisdom but on the power of God (1 Corinthians 2:1-5, NRSV).

-His disciples became like him, “a letter of Christ, prepared by us, written not with ink but with the Spirit of the living God, not on tablets of stone but on tables of human hearts.
+His disciples became like him, “a letter of Christ, prepared by us, written not with ink but with the Spirit of the living God, not on tablets of stone but on tablets of human hearts.
 Such is the confidence we have through Christ toward God” (2 Corinthians 3:3-4).
 “This ‘confidence’ makes pastors hopeful and transparent” (p.
 204).

 Magnify Your Office to Workers!